What You Want to Know

 Is work experience required?

 No work experience is necessary.
 Students who are just beginning their professional journey and students with decades of experience are welcome to apply.
 We take a holistic approach to application review and look at each applicant individually.

 Who is exempt from the language proficiency requirement?

-You may be exempt if you received a degree from a college or university where English was the medium language of instruction.
+You may be exempt if you received your undergraduate degree from a college or university where English was the medium language of instruction.

 Since I am in the United States, will you accept photocopies of my academic documents from an institution based in a foreign country?

-Should my transcript be evaluated before I submit it?
+Should my transcripts be evaluated before I submit them?

 Am I required to register for the LSAC LL.M.
 Credential Assembly Service?